bilal-azam/SkillShareHub/README.md

 2. ProfileForm: Form for managing user profile information.
 3. SkillList: List of skills with add and remove functionality.
 4. SearchResults: Display of users matching the search query.
+5. SkillExchangeForm: Form for creating and managing skill exchange requests.
+6. Notifications: Display and manage user notifications.

 ## Matching Algorithm
 The matching algorithm ranks users based on the relevance of their skills to the search query.
 Users with skills that closely match the query and have a higher proficiency level are ranked higher.